ways-choir-dev/ways-choir-dev.gitlhub.io/content/events/20220626-chortreff.en.md

 street = ""

 +++
-WAYS takes part in the Berlin Choir Festival "Berliner Chortreffen".
+WAYS takes part in the Berlin Choir Festival "Berliner Chortreff".

 More details about the concert will follow later.